mgi166/rbenv-ctags/README.markdown

 I've got [tags for my code base][Git Ctags].
 I've got [tags for my gems][gem-ctags].
 All I'm missing is tags for Ruby stdlib.
 Until now.

+## Caution

+Original [tpope/rbenv-ctags](https://github.com/tpope/rbenv-ctags) generates the tags for `Vim`.
+But This [mgi166/rbenv-ctags](https://github.com/mgi166/rbenv-ctags) generate the tags for `Emacs`.

+Because it is hard to satisfy both [tpope/rbenv-ctags](https://github.com/tpope/rbenv-ctags) system and this improvement, and I use in favor of `Emacs`

 ## Installation

     mkdir -p ~/.rbenv/plugins